SynteLang/SynteLang/README.md

 `dac` is a special signal name which sends the output to the soundcard of your computer.
 Typing `out dac` ends a listing and sends it to the sound engine to perform computations.
 Most listings end in `out dac`, so it can only be used once. `dac` stands for digital audio converter, which is the technical name for anything that takes a series of digitally represented numbers and converts them into audio.
 A listing that generates signals for other listings but no sound directly can end with the `.out` operator, or you can also use the `.` function which sends zero to the soundcard. ◊

 You will probably want to use the function `mix` which contains `out dac` and so will also end a necklace. `mix` will set the level based on the frequency of the most recent osc function within the listing to ensure output limiting doesn't take place (which may reduce the bass response).
-However, for listings that pass through using `from`, or play samples using `wav`, it is better to use `out dac`.
+However, for listings that pass through using `from` it is better to use `out dac`.

 The `sino` function combines `osc` and `sine` so can be used in their place.